 Endodontics also profits by 3D technology in the creation of exact aides for application in surgical as well as nonsurgical endodontic systems.
 3D printed carefully help in a guided apicoectomy.
 Aides in nonsurgical endodontic methods are particularly useful for get to cavity planning in instances of calcified canals.15,16 Utilization of 3D printing empowers production of tooth models with sensible anatomical root channel structures by utilizing CT image in this way giving dental students a chance to manage properly, rather than to use of typhodont teeth.

 3D printed guides are all the more ordinarily utilized in periodontology for esthetic gingival reconstruction.
 Persistent explicit careful guides are used for gingivectomy and smile planning.12 The utilization of 3D printing innovation in Regenerative periodontology is still under research.
 Studies are being done to assess the utilization of 3D printed biphasic platforms to help in tissue recovery of defects and in healing process.13 This procedure is called as added substance biomanufacturing.
 A CT scan of the defect helps in creation of a wax mold from which is intended to make a scafofold that will help in guided tissue recovery.

-With the advent of the 3d printing in dentistry that is the use of CAD/CAM technology has a huge impact on treatment of patients.
-It enables to create a geometrical form using a variety of materials from digital data in patients.
-With the increased use of intra-oral scanning system, in practically in orthodontics by high resolution printing resin, printing models for restorative dentistry and lost wax process pattern.
-Even though 3D printing is becoming cost effective in the present but still the cost of running, materials used and maintenance of the machines are still of great problem.
-There is also lack of well trained personnel also causes lack of the use of 3D printing Dental Machine.
+With the advent of 3d printing in dentistry that is the use of CAD/CAM technology has had a huge impact on the treatment of patients.
+It enables the creation of a geometrical form using a variety of materials from digital data in patients.
+With the increased use of intra-oral scanning systems, in practice in orthodontics by high-resolution printing resin, printing models for restorative dentistry, and lost wax process pattern.
+Even though 3D printing is becoming cost-effective in the present but still the cost of running, materials used, and maintenance of the machines are still of great problem.
+There is also a lack of well-trained personnel also causes a lack of the use of 3D printing Dental machines.